redgeoff/munin-master-vagrant/README.md

-# munin-vagrant
+# munin-master-vagrant

 A quick way to get Munin set up

-TODO: Details about adding a node, protecting with htaccess, configuring plugins
+TODO: Details about protecting with htaccess and configuring plugins

 Install Vagrant, VirtualBox and git